Kristina01111000/Drws_site/README.md

 	- 7
  	- 8
     	- 9
-- Write a summary blurb for each and send it to him
+- Write a summary blurb for each and send it to him -> send these to him tomorrow
  	- 7
  	- 8
     	- 9